 Anchoring or the Anchoring Bias is the human tendency to evaluate or “anchor” numbers based on their presentation.
 Observers and participants are usually swayed by the availability or recency of a number.
 Human tendency towards anchoring bias is often exploited to make subsequent facts or numbers appear in a certain light.
 Beware the Anchoring […]

 Imposter Syndrome – or the Imposter Phenomenon – is a feeling of intellectual self-doubt where people fear exposure as a “fraud”.
-In the face of (often overwhelming) objective proof of competence or excellence, individuals with imposter syndrome still don’t feel deserving of praise or accolades.
-Although first described in high achieving women, subsequent research has […]
+In the face of – often overwhelming – objective proof of competence or excellence, individuals with imposter syndrome still don’t feel they deserve praise or accolades.
+Although first described in high achieving women, subsequent […]

 A common financial topic begging for answers is whether to pay down debt or invest.
 Over much of the internet, it is encouraged to pay down your high interest debt before investing in a Roth IRA or putting money into a 401(k) above the employer match.
 The difficulty has always been in defining what, exactly, […]